About Wild Friends

 - We meet people with different points of view and we bring people together by working to find common ground

 - We express our views publicly (orally, in writing and through the arts)

 - We understand that by participating in the democratic process, we can make a real difference

 Where We Do It

 Since 1991, over 14,000 students across New Mexico have participated in the Wild Friends program.
 Every fall, students from Farmington to Silver City choose a wildlife-related topic by ballot, learn about the topic as well as the democratic process, and draft a bill or memorial based upon their research.
 In January, the students and teachers travel to Santa Fe during the New Mexico legislative session to advocate for their legislation, talking to legislators, testifying at committee hearings and as experts for floor votes, and educating the public.

 How We Do It

 Along with our terrific teachers and students, Wild Friends staff work with dedicated volunteers and law students to keep this unique, award-winning program vibrant.
-Support comes from the New Mexico State Legislature, Public Service Company of New Mexico, New Mexico Educators Federal Credit Union, and Talking Talons Youth Leadership.
+Support comes from the New Mexico State Legislature, ExxonMobil, Public Service Company of New Mexico, and Nusenda Credit Union.